frontenddogma/web-development-glossary/manuscript/r.md

 : A file that contains information about other files in a directory or archive of computer software.
 A form of documentation, it is usually a simple plain text file called READ.ME, README.TXT, README.md (for a text file using markdown markup), README.1ST, or simply README.
 The file’s name is generally written in uppercase letters.&nbsp;[†](#w-readme)

 Real User Monitoring
 : A passive monitoring technology that records all user interaction with a website or client interacting with a server or cloud-based application.
 Monitoring actual user interaction with a website or an application is important to operators to determine if users are being served quickly and without errors and, if not, which part of a business process is failing.
-Real user monitoring data is used to determine the actual service-level quality delivered to end-users and to detect errors or slowdowns on web sites.&nbsp;[†](#w-rum)
+Real user monitoring data is used to determine the actual service-level quality delivered to end-users and to detect errors or slowdowns on websites.&nbsp;[†](#w-rum)

 Recidivism
 : As an Agile metric, the total number of user stories completed in a sprint that entered development for the second time divided by the total number of completed stories.